• Join SGO

 Steven Montani

-Steven Montani is a writer, JD, and the editor of sports gaming blog, medium.com/dreamcodegames.
-Steven enjoys gaming, sports photography, and has a passion for digital animations.
-Some of his favorite games are MLB The Show, Ori and the Will of the Wisps, Zelda Breath of the Wild and Fight Night Champion.
+Steven Montani is a writer, JD, and studied journalism at the University of Miami.
+Steven enjoys gaming, sports photography, and has a love for digital animations.
+Some of his favorite games are MLB The Show, Ori and the Will of the Wisps, Zelda Breath of the Wild and Forza Horizon.

 Recommended For You